 Of course, there is no deal too big or too small, or a neighborhood you won’t go to, to make a client happy, but if there is a type of property or a neighborhood that you do particularly favor, identify it.
 And finally, you should not think of your bio as something that solely lives on your firm’s website.
 “A bio is content that can be reused (or edited, parsed, quoted from) on any mailing, any show sheet, or included anytime for an appearance on a panel, inclusion in an article or radio program, or as a summary on one’s LinkedIn profile.
 It should not be thought of as something that just lives in one place.”
-Deidre Wollard, Co-Founder of award winning Real Estate PR Firm Lion and Orb, gave us some more great advice:
+Deidre Wollard, Co-Founder of award winning Real Estate PR Firm Lion and Orb.

 Many agents focus on the volume of sales but people want to know two things: that you will handle their transaction and advocate for them and that you will make them feel cared for during the transaction.
 Your stats are important, but they aren’t the only thing.
 What makes you special and how will you address the concerns that buyers and sellers have?

 8. Write for the analytic and the emotional mindsets

 There are two essential types of people who you are marketing to: those who are looking for numbers/analytics and those who are looking for great customer care and coming from a more emotional place.
 Your bio should provide enough facts/stats from either your track record or your brokerage to show your experience but your bio should also convey who you are as a person.
 For newer agents, focus on the brokerage stats, and bring in any non-real-estate experience from your background that can apply, such as sales, customer service, or negotiation.